 It’s difficult to know, because federal and provincial governments haven’t come clean about how much they really spend on fossil fuel subsidies.
 From what we do know, it’s in the billions of dollars.
 That includes measures like special tax deductions and direct cash that governments hand to fossil fuel companies.
 You can find a list of some of the largest subsidies below.
 Examples of federal subsidies include tax breaks like flow-through shares, which incentivize oil, gas and mining exploration, and research and development support programs, like those provided by Natural Resources Canada.
 Examples of provincial subsidies include crown royalty reductions in Alberta valued at an average of CAD 1.16 billion and deep drilling and infrastructure credits in British Columbia valued at an average of CAD 247 million from 2015 to 2018.

-$3.3 billion is obviously a lot of money.
+Canada’s subsidies represent a lot of money.
 Let’s put it in perspective.

-To start, Canada should stop introducing new subsidies for fossil fuel companies.
+To start, the federal and provincial governments should stop introducing new subsidies for fossil fuel companies.
 We also shouldn’t be extending the lifespan of any existing subsidies that are scheduled to expire.
 Second, governments should be up front with Canadians about how much money they spend on fossil fuel subsidies each year.
 Third, Canada should announce when it will end existing fossil fuel subsidies, to keep our G20 promise.